Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks: Framework Overview

-Different from existing surveys, we provide a way to comprehensively understand the spectral methods in the spatial perspective and vice versa for most GNNs.
-To merge spatial and spectral approaches into a coherent framework, a cross-domain perspective is introduced.
-As shown in Fig. \ref{fig:overview}, the proposed framework categorizes GNNs into the spatial (A-0) and spectral (B-0) domains, either of which is further divided into three subcategories (A-1/A-2/A-3 and B-1/B-2/B-3), respectively.
-Based on the types of node aggregation (i.e., $f$ in Def. \ref{def:spatial}), A-0 is further divided into linear (A-1), polynomial (A-2) and rational (A-3) aggregations.
-Linear aggregation means only the first-order neighbors are involved, while polynomial aggregation considers high-order neighbors.
-Beyond them, rational aggregation adds reverse aggregation.
-B-0 is split into linear (B-1), polynomial (B-2), and rational (B-3) approximation based on the types of frequency filtering (i.e., $\g$ in Def. \ref{def:spectral}), since they explicitly belong to the approximation techniques.
-Each category and subcategory will be elaborated with examples in Section \ref{sec:spatial} and \ref{sec:spectral}.
+In this survey, we provide a framework to fully comprehend spectral methods from a spatial perspective and vice versa.
+A cross-domain perspective is used to integrate spatial and spectral techniques into a coherent framework.
+As shown in Figure \ref{fig:overview}, the proposed framework divides GNNs into two domains: spatial (A-0) and spectral (B-0), each of which is further separated into three subcategories (A-1/A-2/A-3 and B-1/B-2/B-3).
+A-0 is separated into linear (A-1), polynomial (A-2) and rational (A-3) aggregations based on the types of neighbor aggregation (i.e., $f$ in Def. \ref{def:spatial}).
+Operations on first-order neighbors only are considered in linear aggregation (A-1), whereas high-order neighbors are incorporated in polynomial aggregation (A-2).
+In addition, rational aggregation (A-3) includes self-aggregation.
+According to the types of approximation techniques, the spectral methods are divided into linear (B-1), polynomial (B-2), and rational (B-3) approximation depending on the types of frequency filtering (i.e., $\g$ in Def. \ref{def:spectral}).
+In Section \ref{sec:spatial} and \ref{sec:spectral}, each category and subcategory will be explained in detail with examples.